Location: Hood River, Oregon

 Overview: The Columbia River Gorge holds some of most beautiful and lush scenery in North America.
-Featuring the greenest temperate rainforests in the Pacific Northwest, as well as 115 officially-named waterfalls, the Gorge is an amazing destination to create extraordinary springtime images of rainforests, waterfalls, and streams.
-Over the course of this workshop, we have the possibility to photograph over a dozen picturesque waterfalls, jurassic-esque forest scenes - complete with mossy trees and four foot tall ferns, streams with moss-covered boulders, and beautiful views across the river and into the mountains.
-Hood River, Oregon will be our base camp for this adventure.
+Featuring vast hillsides blanketed with beautiful wildflower blooms, the greenest temperate rainforests in the Pacific Northwest, and 115 officially-named waterfalls, the Gorge is an amazing destination to create extraordinary springtime images of wildflowers, rainforests, waterfalls, and streams alike.
+Over the course of this workshop, we will photograph golden hour light in beautiful wildflower meadows, over a dozen picturesque waterfalls, jurassic-esque forest scenes - complete with mossy trees and four foot tall ferns, streams with moss-covered boulders, and beautiful views across the river and into the mountains.
+The Dalles, Oregon will be our base camp for this adventure.

-Joseph and Alex will teach a variety of techniques—both in the field and in the classroom—that will allow you to advance both your technical skills and artistic vision.
+Joseph and I will teach a variety of techniques—both in the field and during our informal classroom sessions—that will allow you to advance both your technical skills and artistic vision.
 We focus on a number of professional field techniques to help you create dramatic and powerful nature images, including:

 • Working with dramatic light, including sunrise and sunset

 • Using less-than-dramatic light to your advantage